Constitution of New York: Constitutional Convention of 1938

-1967 Convention
+Constitutional Convention of 1967

 In the 1960s, with the increasing changes and expansions of populations with the changing society, demand grew for a new Constitution.
-Thus, in 1965, the State Legislature put the question to the voters on the holding of a constitutional convention in 1967.
-The voters approved.
+Thus, in 1965, the State Legislature put the question to the voters on the holding of a constitutional convention in 1967, and the voters approved it.
 A committee was established to gather information for the Convention.
 In 1966, 186 people were elected to become members in the 9th Constitutional Convention.
-Unlike all the other Conventions, the candidates for membership ran in partisan elections, of which the Democrats won a majority.
+Unlike all of the other Conventions, the candidates for membership ran in partisan elections of which the Democrats won a majority.
 The Convention was chaired by Anthony Travia, the Speaker of the State Assembly.